Middle Ages Probate

 Wills were actually in two parts until 1540, when they merged into one.
 The will itself was the means by which land was passed on to successors.
 Since primogeniture was the main means of succession (the land went to the oldest son) to keep the lands intact, that meant the other sons received nothing.
 What would be lands given in marriage would often be specified, along with dower lands for a widow.

 The testament listed the bequests of personal property, known as "personalty."
 Initially most of this would go within the immediate family, but gradually a tradition emerged or one-third to the widow, one-third to the children, and the remaining third in assorted gifts.
-Of course, wills pertained to those who had property and goods to leave - for the majority there was no such need.
+Of course, wills pertained to those who had property and goods to leave - for the majority there was no such need, so for most of us, they're not a lot of use in a genealogy search.

 Because they were so important legally, and of necessity written down, many wills have survived.
-That's a boon for genealogists, because wills show descent, as spouse and children are named, and establish family relationships.
+That's wonderful for genealogy, because wills show descent, as spouse and children are named, and establish family relationships.
 Additionally, if one generation leaves a will, the chances are that succeeding generations will, too.
-Wills from the period even sometimes named unborn children as successors.In London, the Court of Hustings proved wills (and also recorded land transfers).
-Many wills from the Prerogative Court of Canterbury (PCC) remain, from 1383 onwards, and they can be found in the National Archives.
-The Prerogative Court of Canterbury mainly delt with the comparatively wealthy individuals mainly living in the south of England and most of Wales (what was originally the ecclesiastical province of Canterbury).
-The PCC wills consist of registered copy wills, therefore they are copies of thr original probates which were written into volumes, by clerks at the church courts.
-Over the years, styles of handwriting changed, and you will find that many of the earlier wills are written in Latin.
+Wills from the Middle Ages even sometimes named unborn children as successors.In London, the Court of Hustings proved wills (and also recorded land transfers).
+Many wills from the Prerogative Court of Canterbury (PCC) remain, from 1383 onwards, and they can be found in the National Archives when you undertake a genealogy search.
+The Prerogative Court of Canterbury mainly dealt with the comparatively wealthy individuals mainly living in the south of England and most of Wales (what was originally the ecclesiastical province of Canterbury).
+The PCC wills consist of registered copy wills, therefore they are copies of the original probates which were written into volumes, by clerks at the church courts.
+Over the years, styles of handwriting changed, and you will find that many of the earlier wills are written in Latin (if you do extensive work in Middle Ages documents, learning some Latin is helpful for genealogy).
 Additionally, wills from the following counties are available, with the starting date listed in brackets.

 - Bedfordshire (1480)